phalcon/blog/_posts/2012-04-19-phalcon-0-3-4-released.md

 - Added [Phalcon\Logger](https://docs.phalcon.io/latest/en/logging) component
 - Added Zend Thread Safety (ZTS) support to Phalcon Memory Manager.
 We are taking advantage of [thread safety](http://en.wikipedia.org/wiki/Thread_safety).
 Phalcon is now able to run under [single-process multithreaded web servers](http://httpd.apache.org/docs/2.0/en/mpm.html).

 Framework documentation is also quite complete.
 [Check it out](https://docs.phalcon.io)

 This time, we want to give very special thanks to:
 [@jamurko](https://twitter.com/#!/jamurko), [@juliorabadan](https://twitter.com/#!/juliorabadan) and [@mailopl](https://twitter.com/#!/mailopl) for their constant feedback and help.

 PS: Only about 3 months ago, we started with this project, many good things have happened.
 Thanks to all of you folks out there helping us to create something useful and different!

-<3 Phalcon Team